trane-project/trane-music/courses/major_scale/basics/exercise_7/back.md

-The interval from the tonic of degree number 7 of the major scale is the Major Seventh.
+The interval from the tonic of degree number 7 of the Major scale is the Major Seventh.